 Using a single-ply marine/rv toilet paper is best so that it will break down in the tank.
 It isn’t as soft or thick as household toilet paper, but it is much friendlier to your holding tank.

 Remind your guests to avoid putting anything down the bowl, other than what the toilet is intended for. (no feminine hygiene products, no kleenex, no paper towels, no cleaners, no food etc.) Any of these will only cause trouble.
+Only biodegradable RV/Marine toilet paper and what you’ve eaten first goes in the bowl.
+Everything else goes in the waste basket.

 Cleaning the Bowl